vancha/torrent_client/README.md

 https://docs.rs/reqwest/latest/reqwest/struct.Response.html#method.bytes

+I've extracted the data from the torrent file, and managed to send a request to the url inside, using the lava_torrent crate.

 At this point i have received a respone from the announce tracker thingy, with the following data, indented here for readbility:

 ```